codetorex/raise/raise/specification.md

 ## Constructors
 Constructors should prepare class for any work.
 But it shouldn't do any work by itself.
 It should just set internal state of object.

+# MVC Internals

+Currently MVC stack is working like this; Request is delivered over FastCGI.
+We are parsing necessary stuff from request and building the Controller object.
+(In future we can get it from cache or something for faster processing?)
+Controller finds the view file and generates model.
+If view file is changed, it parses it and compiles it.
+Then runs its main with generated Model.

 # License

 Boost Software License - Version 1.0 - August 17, 2003